clebert/pageobject/docs/index.md

 }
 ```

-Now we extend our test by asserting the link text and then following the link:
+Now we extend our existing test so that it asserts the link text and then clicks on the link:

 ```js
 function example(test, app) {